AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 ### Calling Plug-ins from Within doPlugins

-Now that the code is there and can be referenced, we can make the calls to plug-ins within the doPlugins function.
+Now that the code is there and can be referenced, you can make the calls to plug-ins within the doPlugins function.

 First you will call a plug-in which has been incorporated into the AppMeasurement library, and so is known as a "utility."
 It is referred to as `s.Util.getQueryParam`, because it is part of the s object, is a built-in utility, and will grab values (based on a parameter) from the query string in the URL.